pratyushjain99/portfolio/Project3.md

 ## References
 Have a look at my visualisation [here](https://public.tableau.com/views/SubscriptionServices/Insights), and the data can be found [here](https://www.kaggle.com/datasets/safrin03/predictive-analytics-for-customer-churn-dataset).<br>
+1. S, S. (2023, October 6).
+Predictive analytics for customer churn: [Dataset.
+Kaggle.](https://www.kaggle.com/datasets/safrin03/predictive-analytics-for-customer-churn-dataset) <br>
-Other than this I have not used any data or images to tell my story!
+The dataset was my one and only reference, other than that I have not used any data or images from anywhere to tell my story!

 # Final thoughts
 Reflecting on the project, I believe the most critical aspect was tailoring the dashboards to meet the distinct needs of two very different personas.
 The best way to achieve this was by forming key questions that each persona would need answers for—whether it’s the CEO/CFO seeking insights on profitability and customer retention or the Producer/Director focused on content engagement and cost management.<br>